St Columba's Anglican

 b.
 Lasts 10 seconds, discharges one metre.

-3. Dry Powder (ABE) in the Kitchen Red with
+3. Dry Powder (ABE) – in the Kitchen – Red with white band

 b.
 Lasts 15 seconds, discharges 4 metres.